Input Panel

 2. Use Case: Working without distractions or seeing more content at once.

 1. The section will display the defined variables.
-You can create global or local variable on the section.
+You can create global or local variables in this section.

-2. To open the Variable section, click on the Variable menu.
+2. To open the Variable section, click the Variable menu.

-1. A list of the variables gets displayed.
-The list provides both global and local variables.
+1. A list of variables is displayed.
+The list includes both global and local variables.

 1. A global variable is one declared at a higher level and accessible from any part of the flow.